built in types

 plot(close, title="Close Price", color=color.blue)

-In case you want your indicator to change color depending on the conditions, you can mention it in the script, for example:
+In case you want your indicator to change color depending on the conditions, you can define that logic in the script, for example:

 input_group {